How to Talk to Your Houseplants (And Why They Might Be Talking Back)

 Not because they understand Shakespeare, but because they enjoy the low, consistent vibration of your voice.

-You could read them poetry.
-Or emails.
-Or even this piece about the hidden matter in the universe, a surreal little story they’d probably appreciate.
+You could read them poetry, or emails, or even this piece about the hidden matter in the universe, a surreal little story they’d probably appreciate.
+Okay, maybe they wouldn’t know the difference, but I like when you click on and read what I took so long to write.

-Reading slows your mind.
-It makes you stay.
-And in that stillness, your plants grow better.
+Reading slows your mind and makes you stay, and in that stillness, your plants grow a little better.

-(And if you accidentally start assigning each one a personality and horoscope, I won’t stop you.)
+(And if you accidentally start assigning each one a personality and horoscope, I won’t judge you.)

 Talking Tip #4: Praise and Encouragement